-Community Action Proposal Detailed Project Lead Body Project Partners Delivery Timescale Potential Sources of Funding TRAN ISPORT WALKING NCC Alnwick Town Council Review of the current use of the Cobbles in Market Street, the parking area in Fenkle Street and the footways on the Lion Bridge and implement measures to favour pedestrian use; Alnwick Civic Society English Heritage Years 2 to 5 Alnwick Civic Society NCC Conflicting movements between pedestrians and vehicles throughout the town will be reduced.
-Introduction of a 20mph speed limit, wider footways and central refuges to simplify pedestrian crossing arrangements along the route through the town from the South Road/Alnmouth Road (A1068) roundabout to and along Bondgate Without, Bondgate Within, Market Street and Clayport Bank; Years 6 to 10 NCC LTP and NCC Highways maintenance TR Provide additional signal controlled pedestrian crossings over the through routes approaching and in the town centre; NCC LTP/ NCC Highways maintenance/ Developer Contributions CAP 1 Review the potential impact of increasing numbers of mobility scooters on footway provision.
-Alnwick Town Council Age UK Mobility charities Pedestrian priority will be enhanced.
-This to be achieved through the introduction of traffic calming measures where speed limits are abused and the introduction of consistent type and operation of pedestrian crossings which will enhance pedestrian priority.
-NCC Alnwick Town Council Denwick Parish Council Alnwick Chamber Years 2 to 5 NCC LTP and NCC Highways maintenance A pedestrian priority shared space scheme for the town centre will be developed including a review of Narrowgate and the use of differential surfaces in parts of Bondgate Within. of Trade Years 2 to 10 ontinued on the next nane
+Community Action Proposal Detailed Project Lead Body Project Partners Delivery Timescale Potential Sources of Funding TRAN ISPORT WALKING This to include: NCC NCC Alnwick Town Council Review of the current use of the Cobbles in Market Street, the parking area in Fenkle Street and the footways on the Lion Bridge and implement measures to favour pedestrian use; Alnwick Civic Society English Heritage Years 2 to 5 Alnwick Civic Society NCC Conflicting movements between pedestrians and vehicles throughout the town will be reduced.
+Introduction of a 20mph speed limit, wider footways and central refuges to simplify pedestrian crossing arrangements along the route through the town from the South Road/Alnmouth Road (A1068) roundabout to and along Bondgate Without, Bondgate Within, Market Street and Clayport Bank; Years 2 to 5 NCC LTP and NCC Highways maintenance TR Provide additional signal controlled pedestrian crossings over the through routes approaching and in the town centre; Years 6 to 10 NCC LTP/ NCC Highways maintenance/ CAP 1 Review the potential impact of increasing numbers of mobility scooters on footway provision.
+Alnwick Town Council Age UK Mobility charities Years 11 to 15 Developer Contributions Pedestrian priority will be enhanced. calming measures where speed limits are abused and the introduction of consistent type and operation of pedestrian crossings which will enhance pedestrian NCC Alnwick Town Council Denwick Parish Council Alnwick Chamber Years 2 to 5 NCC LTP and NCC Highways maintenance priority.
+A pedestrian priority shared space scheme for the town centre will be developed including a review of Narrowgate and the use of differential surfaces in parts of Bondgate Within. of Trade Years 2 to 10 ontinued on the nevt nage